chriskiehl/Resizerator/README.md

 Hm..
 I wanna try it
 -------------------

-Use the binary here, or clone the project and run `pyinstaller build.spec` from the root directory
+You can download a zip file with the binary [here](https://github.com/chriskiehl/Resizerator/files/517361/Simple.Image.Resizer.zip).
+Alternatively, clone the project and run `pyinstaller build.spec` from the root directory.